fish-shell/fish-shell/doc_src/language.rst

 ..
 ENVVAR:: SHLVL

    the level of nesting of shells.
-Fish increments this in interactive shells, otherwise it simply passes it along.
+Fish increments this in interactive shells, otherwise it only passes it along.

 .. envvar:: status